M4ndUwU/FLARE/README.md

 - `-c`, `--cluster_size`:
   - Cluster size for parsing (default is `4096` bytes).

+- `-v`, `--view`:
+  - Generate an HTML report with interactive map visualization and open it in a web browser.
+  - The report includes GPS flight path visualization and data table.
+  - Requires internet connection for map tiles.

 ## Example Usage:

 ### Parse a Log File (Without Recovery Mode):